rclone/rclone/CONTRIBUTING.md

 alphabetical order.

 If you add a new backend option/flag, then it should be documented in the source file in the `Help:` field.

+  * Start with the most important information about the option, as a single sentence on a single line.
+    * This text will be used for the command-line flag help.
+    * It will be combined with other information, such as any default value, and the result will look odd if not written as a single sentence.
+    * It should end with a period/full stop character, which will be shown in docs but automatically removed when producing the flag help.
+    * Try to keep it below 80 characters, to reduce text wrapping in the terminal.
+  * More details can be added in a new paragraph, after an empty line (`"\n\n"`).
+    * Like with docs generated from Markdown, a single line break is ignored and two line breaks creates a new paragraph.
-The first line of this is used for the flag help, the remainder is shown to the user in `rclone config` and is added to the docs with `make backenddocs`.
+    * This text will be shown to the user in `rclone config` and in the docs (where it will be added by `make backenddocs`, normally run some time before next release).
+  * To create options of enumeration type use the `Examples:` field.
+    * Each example value have their own `Help:` field, but they are treated a bit different than the main option help text.
+They will be shown as an unordered list, therefore a single line break is enough to create a new list item.
+Also, for enumeration texts like name of countries, it looks better without an ending period/full stop character.

 The only documentation you need to edit are the `docs/content/*.md` files.
 The `MANUAL.*`, `rclone.1`, web site, etc. are all auto generated